Lisa LeBlanc: 2021–present: Chiac Disco

+Lisa LeBlanc performing Chiac Disco, at the banjo, during her main event at FrancoFolies de Montréal, June 2023.

 In March 2022, LeBlanc released her third studio album Chiac Disco.
-The album's name and lyrics take inspiration from Chiac, a "fringlish" dialect common within Acadian communities of New Brunswick.
+The album's name and lyrics take inspiration from Chiac, a "frenglish" dialect common within Acadian communities of New Brunswick.
 It also followed the disco influence of It's Not a Game, It's a Lifestyle.
 The album became her fourth to chart on the Canadian Albums Chart, peaking at twenty four.

 Chiac Disco was a Juno Award nominee for Francophone Album of the Year at the Juno Awards of 2023, becoming her second nomination in the category and third Juno nomination.
 Chiac Disco earned LeBlanc her second Félix Award, winning Pop Album of the Year.
 It was also nominated for Critics Choice Album of the Year.
 At the 43rd Félix Awards, she was also nominated for Songwriter of the Year and Female Performer of the Year, along with "Pourquoi faire aujourd'hui" being nominated for Song of the Year.
 Chiac Disco was shortlisted for the Polaris Music Prize in 2022, becoming her second shortlisted album after Why You Wanna Leave, Runaway Queen?

 In 2023, LeBlanc received nominations at the East Coast Music Awards for the first time since 2013.
 They included three nominations for Chiac Disco, Song of the Year for "Pourquoi faire aujourd'hui", and for TD's Fan Choice Entertainer of the Year.
 She won for Francophone Recording of the Year.